-Free-kicks shall be classified under two headings: "Direct" (from which a goal can be scored direct against the offending side). and "Indirect" (from which a goal cannot be scored unless the ball has been played or touched by a player other than the kicker before passing through the goal).
+Free-kicks shall be classified under two headings: "Direct" (from which a goal can be scored direct against the offending side), and "Indirect" (from which a goal cannot be scored unless the ball has been played or touched by a player other than the kicker before passing through the goal).

-When a player is taking a direct or an indirect free-kick inside his own penaltyarea, all of the opposing players shall remain outside the area, and shall be at least ten yards from the ball whilst the kick is being taken.
+When a player is taking a direct or an indirect free-kick inside his own penalty-area, all of the opposing players shall be at least ten yards (9.15 m) from the ball and shall remain outside the penalty-area until the ball has been kicked out of the area.
 The ball shall be in play immediately it has travelled the distance of its own circumference and is beyond the penalty-area.
 The goalkeeper shall not receive the ball into his hands, in order that he may thereafter kick it into play.
-If the ball is not kicked direct into play, beyond the penaltyarea, the kick shall be retaken.
+If the ball is not kicked direct into play, beyond the penalty-area, the kick shall be retaken.

-When a player is taking a direct or an indirect free-kick outside his own penaltyarea, all of the opposing players shall be at least ten vards from the ball, until it is in play, unless they are standing on their own goal-line, between the goal-posts.
+When a player is taking a direct or an indirect free-kick outside his own penalty-area, all of the opposing players shall be at least ten yards from the ball, until it is in play, unless they are standing on their own goal-line, between the goal-posts.
 The ball shall be in play when it has travelled the distance of its own circumference.